 Mood disorders affect everyone in a family, not only those with the diagnosis.
 Each family member should be able to have their needs identified and addressed.

 In addition to passing along a higher likelihood of having a mood disorder, parents living with a mood disorder can find it hard to engage with their children, take care of household chores, do their work, and sometimes even to get out of bed.

 Family caregivers risk wearing themselves out as they help their loved one seek treatment, manage the household and the family, and try to keep a roof over their heads.

 Since our beginning, we have shared family stories to help caregivers feel like they are not alone, show that families can address mood disorders together, inspire hope, and dispel stigma.
 Each year, we add to our library of honest and inspiring accounts of families facing the challenges of mood disorders and suicide.

-For Caregivers, Family Members, Parents, and Caring Adults Interested in Caregiving from a Distance
+For Caregivers, Family Members, Friends, and Caring Adults Interested in Learning About Being an Effective Caregiver.

-For Parents, Guardians, Family Members, Youth Workers, and Caring Adults Interested in Teen Mental Health
+For Caregivers, Family Members, Friends, and Caring Adults Interested in Adult Depression